pmsudhi/functionality-mimicker/backend/README.md

 # Manpower Planning System - Backend

 A FastAPI-based backend service for restaurant manpower planning and optimization.
 Built with Python, featuring machine learning capabilities and robust data processing.
+This is the backend service for the Manpower Planning application.
+It supports both PostgreSQL and MySQL databases.

 ## Project Structure